Flooding at JFK airport adds to misery after flight delays

-NEW YORK, Jan 7 (Reuters) - Flooding due to a water main break forced the suspension of international flight arrivals at New York’s John F. Kennedy International Airport on Sunday, adding to the misery of travelers after a winter storm canceled or delayed hundreds of flights in recent days.
+NEW YORK (Reuters) - Flooding from a water main break forced the temporary suspension of some flights at New York’s John F. Kennedy International Airport on Sunday, adding to the misery of travelers after a winter storm canceled or delayed hundreds of flights in recent days.

 Water poured from the ceiling onto a check-in counter and covered large areas of the floor of Terminal 4, video on CNN showed.
-The disruption occurred while the U.S. Northeast continued to endure bone-chilling weather with the New York temperature at 17 degrees Fahrenheit (minus -8 Celsius).
+The disruption occurred while the U.S. Northeast continued to endure bone-chilling weather with the New York temperature at 17 degrees Fahrenheit (-8 Celsius).

 The airport on Twitter advised travelers to check with their airlines before arriving.